bradut/SlingBox-Channel-Changer-Server/README.md

 Note: It cannot be upgraded to .NET Core 8 because the new framework does not allow creating such executables capable of communicating with SignalR (as of December 2023).

 This is a personal project, and I don't have a lot of time to work on it.

+This app originated from two separate projects—one serving as a pass-through for post requests from TV Guide to Slinger, and the other as a Slinger console reader.<br />
+After successfully mediating communications between Slinger and TV Guide, these projects were merged into the current one, resulting in certain architectural irregularities.

 <br />
 <br />